-The work of our own hands is one of the most fundamental ways humans interact with the world.
-Craftsmanship is its cultural condensation.
+The work of our own hands is one of the most fundamental ways we as humans engage with the world.
+Craftsmanship is its cultural distillation.

 Open Furniture Culture is an initiative in appreciation of more than 3500 years of furniture making, its techniques, tools and knowledge.
 It is intended to contribute to the preservation and open proliferation of traditional woodworking knowledge.